Liu-Kai-1991/protogen/README.md

 # ProtoGen

-This is a plugin to add a build button to proto file in intellij.
+This is a plugin to add a build button to proto file in intellij that generates the proto class automatically.

 Click the colorful "B" to show the build proto dialog: